15 Oddest Events at Maine Festivals

 Yarmouth

-Aw, shucks, you knew we couldn’t get through this list without mentioning the clam festival.
+Aw, shucks, you knew we couldn’t get through this list without mentioning the clam festival, which starts every third Friday in July.
 More than 100,000 people turn out for this weekend event each year.

 The town goes crazy for quahogs, and those who want to come out of their shell can compete in the shucking contest.

-It’s all about who can shuck a dozen oysters fastest.
+It’s all about who can shuck clams the fastest.
 Unless you’ve tried this before, you should know a small sharp knife is involved.
 Maybe not a great idea for first-timers.

 Kennebunkport